I’m a GP – how can I be more accessible?

 The training sessions are relaxed and discussion-based.

 Our experts by experience have learning disabilities or autism, and have personal and professional experience to share with you and your teams.

-We will also be giving away a free copy of Books Beyond Words’ accessible health resource called: ‘Going To The Doctor’.
+We have also be giving away a free copy of Books Beyond Words’ accessible health resource called: ‘Going To The Doctor’.
 This book will help support communication between you and your patients, and could prove an invaluable resource.

 Share best practice